lbuk/brownfieldgrids/README.md

 # brownfieldgrids

 ## Overview
 An R package for creating Mile x Mile grid maps of OpenStreetMap (OSM) brownfield land in London.
-The package provides functions for mapping OSM brownfield sites in London grid-by-grid and borough-by-borough.
-It also provides a function to compare OSM brownfied land with National Land Use Database (NLUD) 2009-2010 brownfield s.
+The package provides functions for mapping OSM brownfield sites grid-by-grid and borough-by-borough in the city.

 ## Installation
 ```